 Iterating on Project Estimation Processes

 Finally, we also want to define when we will sit down to re-visit our project estimation frameworks.
-The goal here is to build out statistically reliable relationships between the inputs and outputs of our scoping and sales process.
-We do that by taking the cost and time tracking data we’ve collected and mapped it against our scoping metrics.
+The goal here is to build out statistically relevant relationships between the inputs and outputs of our scoping and sales process.
+We do that by taking the project cost and time tracking data we’ve collected and mapped it against our scoping metrics.
 The end result should be “formulas” that can easily be used for fast and accurate estimates.

 Iterating on the new information we get from our reporting and meeting cadences might mean building a library of projects grouped by type and sorted by size/scope.
 Further, it could also mean developing graphs that map the trendline between our scoping metrics and effort based on the types of projects we do or updating drivers in a spreadsheet.
 Even something as simple as jotting down notes to help us estimate more accurately is a step forward.